 History of the Camino de Santiago

-To understand the history of the Camino de Santiago we must go back many centuries and start from the evangelizing tradition of one of the twelve apostles of Jesus, St. James the Greater, in the lands of Roman Hispania.
+To understand the history of the Camino de Santiago, we must journey back many centuries to the evangelizing tradition of one of the twelve apostles of Jesus, St. James the Greater, in the lands of Roman Hispania.

-After the death of Jesus, James was part of the early Church in Jerusalem and in his evangelizing work was awarded the territory of Hispania.
-But James had to return to Jerusalem when he was called to accompany the Virgin on her deathbed.
-There he was tortured and beheaded in the year 42 by Herod Agrippa I, king of Judea, when he broke his order not to preach Christianity.
+After the death of Jesus, James became an integral part of the early Church in Jerusalem.
+He was assigned the territory of Hispania for his evangelizing work.
+However, James had to return to Jerusalem when called to accompany the Virgin Mary on her deathbed.
+It was there that he faced torture and was ultimately beheaded in the year 42 by Herod Agrippa I, king of Judea, for defying orders not to preach Christianity.

 Legend has it that the disciples Athanasius and Theodore, after escaping taking advantage of the darkness of the night, stole the body of St. James the Apostle and took it in a boat to Gallaecia (Galicia).
 A journey that took them to Finis Terrae (today’s Finisterre) and later to the port of Iria Flavia (near today’s Padrón).

-The tradition continues with the eventful journey of the body of Santiago, which is transported in a cart guided by oxen to the forest of Libredón.
-But when they reached this place, the oxen refused to continue.
-The disciples took this as a divine sign and it was chosen as a burial place.
+The tradition persists with the remarkable journey of the body of Santiago, which is transported in a cart pulled by oxen to the forest of Libredón.
+However, upon reaching this location, the oxen refused to proceed.
+Interpreting this as a divine sign, the disciples selected it as the final resting place for the remains.

-Discovery of the tomb of St. James the Apostle
+Discovery of the Tomb of Saint James the Apostle

 Eight hundred years later, the hermit Pelayo observed some glowing lights coming out of a nearby field, which would later be known as Campus Stellae (Field of Stars, nowadays Compostela).
 He immediately reported the discovery to Theodomyrus, bishop of Iria Flavia, who rushed to meet him.
 An altar with three funerary monuments was found there.
 One of them kept inside a beheaded body with the head under the arm.
 Next to it, a sign read, “Here lies James, son of Zebedee and Salome”.
 Thus, the remains were attributed to the Apostle James and his two disciples.